TJX Companies, Inc.

 The extent and duration of the tariffs and the resulting impact on general economic conditions and on our business, including potential IEEPA tariff refunds, continues to be uncertain.
 Our buying organization’s ability to execute our merchandise sourcing model to offset the effects of the tariffs is a key factor.
 However, the overall impact depends on a range of factors, including trade negotiations between the U.S. and other countries, responses of other countries, judicial review, exceptions that could be granted and cost of alternative sources of merchandise.

 Uncertainty remains regarding the continued impact on our direct imports, indirect imports, vendor and competitor pricing, consumer demand, tariff pass-throughs and retaliatory tariffs.
-We will continue to closely monitor developments related to tariffs and evaluate any updates for their potential impact on our business and financial condition.
+We will continue to closely monitor developments related to tariffs and evaluate their potential impact on our business and financial condition.

 Net Sales

-Net sales for fiscal 2026 totaled $60.4 billion, a 7% increase versus net sales of $56.4 billion for fiscal 2025.
-The increase includes a 5% increase in comp sales, a 2% increase from non-comp sales, and a neutral impact from foreign currency exchange rates.
-Net sales from our e-commerce sites combined amounted to approximately 2% of total sales for both fiscal 2026 and fiscal 2025.
+Net sales for the quarter ended May 2, 2026 totaled $14.3 billion, a 9% increase versus first quarter fiscal 2026 net sales of $13.1 billion.
+This increase reflects a 6% increase in comp sales, a 2% increase from non-comp sales and a 1% positive impact from foreign currency.
+Net sales from our e-commerce sites combined amounted to approximately 2% of total sales for each of the first quarters of fiscal 2027 and fiscal 2026.

-As of January 31, 2026, both our store count and selling square footage increased approximately 3% compared to the same period last year.
+As of May 2, 2026, both our store count and selling square footage increased approximately 3% compared to the end of the first quarter last year.

 Definition of Comparable Sales